Comparative Effectiveness & Implementation Research Training Program Admissions

 - students matriculated in another postgraduate program who take courses as electives

-To take a single course from our program as a for-credit elective toward your current master’s degree or PhD or as a stand-alone training opportunity, please contact Ann Rounds, program coordinator, at firstname.lastname@example.org.
+To take an individual course from our program as a for-credit elective toward your current master’s degree or PhD or as a stand-alone training opportunity, please contact Natalia Irvine, research project manager, at firstname.lastname@example.org.